 - What specific risks should be addressed and what wording is appropriate?

 - Should they be directed at specific populations (e.g., children or pregnant women)?

 - Should they contain information regarding when to contact a Poison Control Center?

 - What type of child-resistant packaging should be used?

 - What products should this apply to (e.g., to all products or only those intended to be opened by the consumer)?

 The original announcement stated that the comment period on the ANPRM would close on August 31, 2015, which has already passed.
 However, FDA recently announced that the comment period would be extended until September 30, 2015.
 Although that does not allow an abundance of time for Sponsors to prepare comments, there is still enough time left.
 The ANPRM provides instructions on how to file a comment to the docket in Section III.
 Clients with questions on the effects of the AMPRM, submitting comments to the docket, or any other tobacco-related questions should call us to assist.

 Do you have a liquid tobacco product that is either developed or still in the process of being developed?
 Ensuring you are compliant with the FDA regulation on these products can be tricky, but that is why we are here to help.
 We have a history of working with various tobacco and e-cigarette products, and using our unique approach that combines scientific knowledge with regulatory expertise, we have been able to successfully help our clients get through FDA.
-To learn more about our tobacco and e-cigarette services or for more information on how we can help you, email us here.
+To learn more about our tobacco and e-cigarette services or for more information on how we can help you, please contact us.

 Written by: Emily Krulewitz, Consultant, and Kristen Booth, Marketing Associate, at The Weinberg Group, the world’s leading food and drug regulatory consulting firm and a leading expert on tobacco regulation.
-If you have any questions or thoughts on this blog post or others, please reach out to us by email or telephone (202.833.8077).
+If you have any questions or thoughts on this blog post or others, please contact us.